 The three enabling resources for new initiatives are funds, FTEs and space.
 Harvard's current structure, where certain funds for initiatives reside at the Central level, while FTEs and space are managed by Schools, makes it difficult and time-consuming to launch a University-wide initiative.
-This problem is exacerbated by the absence of any formal University-wide deliberative body with the authority to allocate these three critical resources.
-In our view, Harvard would benefit from a University-wide mechanism for setting priorities and allocating resources to research activities.
+This problem is exacerbated by the absence of any formal University-wide deliberative body to make recommendations on allocating these three critical resources.
+In our view, Harvard would benefit from a University-wide mechanism for setting priorities and coordinating the allocation of resources to inter-disciplinary and cross-school research activities.
 Currently, science and engineering resource and space planning is largely done within the departmental and school structures, hindering the University's ability to make overall decisions about investments in its research portfolio.
 There is no forum for University-wide science and engineering discussions to coordinate planning or to offer the Harvard-affiliated hospitals a mechanism to participate in discussions.